 The software features a co-pilot experience that taps into knowledge stored in documentation, specifications, and 3D site models through natural language interactions.
 “We can ask questions like, ‘Can I build a hotel in this area?’ or ‘Do I have enough parking to meet my requirements?’” said Francois Valois, VP of civil infrastructure at Bentley.

 “At this stage [in the design process], we don’t know if our layout is optimal, so we build a neural network that evaluates thousands of alternatives to find the best one, optimising costs while meeting engineering requirements,” Valois explained.
-The software also offers AI-powered earthwork optimization, which Bentley has enhanced by wrapping its current engine in a neural network to make the process significantly faster.
+The software also offers AI-powered earthwork optimisation, which Bentley has enhanced by wrapping its current engine in a neural network to make the process significantly faster.

 Another key feature is automated drawing production, a hot topic in AEC as it can save so much time and money (read this AEC Magazine article).
-According to Bentley, drawing production can account for up to 50% of a site design project’s time, and Bentley’s AI-powered tools automate annotation, labelling, and sheeting, optimising the placement of labels and dimensions, and according to organizational standards.
+According to Bentley, drawing production can account for up to 50% of a site design project’s time, and Bentley’s AI-powered tools automate annotation, labelling, and sheeting, optimising the placement of labels and dimensions, and according to organisational standards.

 Currently, drawing production isn’t built directly into OpenSite+, but rather, it’s routed through OpenSite Designer, an existing power-platform based product based on MicroStation.
 However, as Campbell explained by going down this route, the technology can then be made available in other power platform-based applications.
 Watch this space.